Austronomus

 Austronomus, known as Australasian free-tailed bats, is a molossid genus of microchiropterans.
 The two recognised species are the white-striped Austronomus australis, found in a wide distribution range across Australia, and the New Guinea species Austronomus kuboriensis.

 The genus name was first proposed by Tom Iredale and Ellis Troughton in 1934, but this lacked a formal description until Troughton included one in his Furred animals of Australia (1944).
 The type species of the genus is Molossus australis Gray, 1838.

-The Australasian populations have also been allied to Tadarida, a genus of widely distributed freetail bats.
+Austronomus has previously been considered a synonym of Tadarida, a widespread genus of freetail bats.
+However, morphological evidence suggests that this broad concept of Tadarida is not monophyletic.